Diesel envy? Take another look at the gasoline engine that came with your good old boat

 To put the issue of reliability in perspective, it should be understood that few, if any, marine engines are as reliable and maintenance-free as modern automobile engines.
 In the case of older marine engines this statement is particularly true.
 Sailors should become familiar with their engines and be prepared to spend time learning about and maintaining them.

 Two other “aspects of use” are noise and availability of fuel.
-Although newer diesel engines are quieter than they used to be, the Atomic 4 is a very quiet and smooth engine.
+Although newer diesel engines are quieter than they used to be, the Atomic 4 marine engine is very quiet and smooth.
 Depending on the replacement, there may well be more noise and vibration with the diesel.
 We have seen comments to this effect in some class newsletters.
 Also, because the majority of pleasure boats are gasoline-powered motor boats, gasoline is more readily available in some areas.
 Have you ever seen a public fuel dock that had only diesel?

 Good reasons to convert